Other Knee Pain Treatments

 Risks of a Knee Replacement Surgery

-With any surgical procedure, complications can occur and knee replacement surgery is no exception.
-Some possible complications may include, but are not limited to, the following:
+As with any surgical procedure, complications can occur—and knee replacement surgery is no exception.
+Some possible complications include, but are not limited to, the following:

 1. Bleeding: Bleeding inside the joint can lead to a collection that can lead to blood loss or compression syndrome resulting in re-opening the surgical incision to the site to fix.